20+ Examples of Compromising in a Relationship (+Tips to Do It Right)

 What are unhealthy compromises?

 Unhealthy compromises in a relationship occur when one or both partners sacrifice their own well-being, values, or boundaries to please the other person.
-These compromises can lead to resentment, dissatisfaction, and harm the long-term stability of the relationship.
+These compromises can lead to resentment, and dissatisfaction, and harm the long-term stability of the relationship.

 Can compromising be harmful to a relationship?